Donders-Institute/hpc-jobmon/README.md

 Heres a picture I made to explain the infrastructure.
 It might not be 100% accurate but it will at least give you an idea of how the structure is setup.

 ![Image of Infrastructure](https://www.mupload.nl/img/rfxd8vxa.png)

+For more indepth information of the systems go to the groupshare _TG\Projects\Project HPC-Jobmon_